Ananda Vikatan

-History and profile
+History

 Ananda Vikatan was started by Late Pudhoor Vaidyanadhaiyar in February 1926 as a monthly publication.
 The issue for December 1927 was not published due to financial difficulties.
-In January 1928 Subramaniam Srinivasan bought the rights from Vaidyanadhaiyer and relaunched the publication from February 1928 in a new format He paid ₹200 at the rate of ₹25 per alphabet in the Tamil language name (ஆனந்த விகடன்) of the publication to buy the rights.
+In January 1928 Subramaniam Srinivasan bought the rights from Vaidyanadhaiyer and relaunched the publication in February 1928 in a new format He paid ₹200 at the rate of ₹25 per letter in the Tamil language name (ஆனந்த விகடன்) of the publication to buy the rights.
 He built it up into a weekly and sales soon rose.
-Veteran journalist and media personality and son of Subramaniam Srinivasan, S. Balasubramanian served as editor, managing director and publisher of the magazine for nearly 50 years till 2006.
-He also started the "Manavar Thittam" or student journalism scheme that is active for the last 30 years and counting.
+Veteran journalist and media personality and Srinivasan's son S. Balasubramanian served as editor, managing director and publisher of the magazine for nearly 50 years till 2006.
+He also started the "Manavar Thittam" or student journalism scheme that has been active for the last 30 years and counting.
 He also launched Junior Vikatan, a biweekly Tamil investigative journal in the 1980s.
-He continues to be Chairman Emeritus of the group after handing over the reins to his son B. Srinivasan.
+Balasubramanian later served as chairman emeritus of the Vikatan Group after retiring from active involvement and handing over the reins to his son B. Srinivasan.

 Visual media

-Vikatan Televistas was launched by Vasan Publications in the late 1990s starting with Mega-serials on Sun TV.
-In 2020, during the COVID-19 pandemic it withdrew from Sun TV and decided to move.
+Vikatan Televistas was launched by Vasan Publications in the late 1990s starting with Mega-serials on Sun TV such as Thirumathi Selvam and Thendral.
+In 2020, during the COVID-19 pandemic it withdrew from Sun TV and decided to move and go ahead with other channels too.